TerikaJ/Medical-Encryption/README.md

 <h2>Implementing File Encryption/Decryption in Python IDE</h2>

+ ***IMPORTANT: These steps assume that you've already downloaded python and the IDE onto your computer.***

 <h3>&#9312; Create a directory for encryption</h3>

 - Organize patient records (clinical notes, lab results, images, etc.) in folders labeled by type, patient name, and date (e.g., Notes-JaneDoe-010123).